 Via Advertising ID

-To specifically opt-out from our services without changing your device settings, you can use the below Contact Form to submit your Advertising ID to our platform.
+To specifically opt-out from our services without changing your device settings, you can use the form provided under the “Send us your privacy request” heading below to submit your Advertising ID to our platform.
 To find out your Advertising ID, use the following instructions:

 - iOS users have to download an app (e.g. The Identifiers) and copy the “Advertising Identifier”